 Let’s start with the most famous one of them all – brainstorming.
 This is a group exercise that is based on two premises – quantity breeds quality and deferring judgment.

 The optimal size for a group is between 5-10 people and there should be a designated group leader.
 A session can last anywhere from fifteen minutes to an hour and there is one goal only – to come up with a lot of ideas.
-Of course, first you need to lay out the problem details you pinpointed in the first step.
+Of course, first, you need to lay out the problem details you pinpointed in the first step.

 Everyone will have to work together to continue developing each other’s ideas.
-A good practise to follow is answering an idea with “Yes, and…” rather than “Yes, but…”.
+A good practice to follow is answering an idea with “Yes, and…” rather than “Yes, but…”.
 This will set the tone for the whole process.

 The group leader can change the subject once a single idea has been followed through and rapid progress wanes down.